freshbits/pathshare-sdk-android/README.md

   - [Leave Session](#leave-session)
   - [Find Session](#find-session)

+## Requirements

+`PathshareSDK` for Android supports Android 5.x and 6.x.

 ## Installation

-The installation of the **Pathshare SDK** is simple.
+The installation of the `PathshareSDK` is simple.
 Just copy the `repo` folder you received upon registration into the root of your project.

 Next, reference the `repo` folder in your application `build.gradle` file: